The province of Malaga offers us a rich and deep historical heritage thanks to its vast past.

-Located next to the river of Manilva is this bath of medicinal sulphurous waters that dates back to Roman times.
+Next to the river of Manilva, this bath of medicinal sulphurous waters that dates back to Roman times.
 There are different legends referring to its origin and even attributing a visit by Julius Caesar to cure his ailments.
 What is certain is that the water is very beneficial for skin conditions.

-The water also has a constant temperature of 21 degrees throughout the year and therefore we can enjoy a healthy bath in any season of the year.
+The water also has a constant temperature of 21 degrees throughout the year.
+Therefore we can enjoy a healthy bath in any season of the year.

 During the Arab period a proper spa was built with a spherical vault to protect the bathers from the weather.

-Very close to the baths there is also a small hermitage and two trails, Charco del Infierno and Canuto de Utrera, located in a nature reserve area of limestone formations very similar to El Torcal.
+Very close to the baths there is also a small hermitage and two trails, Charco del Infierno and Canuto de Utrera.
+It is located in a nature reserve area of limestone formations very similar to El Torcal.
 So, it is ideal to combine a hiking route with a soak in the baths of La Hedonia.

-The baths of La Hedionda are an Asset of Cultural Interest (BIC) and receive especially in summer a huge influx of visitors.
-Therefore, during the months of July, August and September, during the peak hours between 12 and 7 pm, access is regulated to protect the environment and there is a lifeguard and surveillance service.
+The baths of La Hedionda are an Asset of Cultural Interest (BIC).
+They receive especially in summer a huge influx of visitors.
+Therefore, during the months of July, August and September, during the peak hours between 12 and 7 pm, there is regulated access to protect the environment.
+And there is a lifeguard and surveillance service.